- Joined

 Many people that choose to collect, wind up keeping them stored away in boxes, crates, chests, closets, and safes.
 I will call all of these the "Safe Queen" knives.
 They are being looked after, but they may only occasionally get pulled out and seen by anyone.
 Nothing wrong with that...
 Again, live and let live.
 People spend THEIR money on these things, so it's THEIR choice on what they will do with them.

-For me, I too put them in protective storage, but... my way entails putting them where they are not only protected from dust and such, but also in a way that they can be seen, becoming a part of my interior decor...
-I'll name these, "Wall Queen" knives
+For me, I too put them away in protective storage, but... my way entails putting them where they are not only protected from dust and such, but also in a way that they become part of my interior decor...
+I'll be naming these my "Wall Queen" knives :)

 Now, this is not to be confused with the term "Wall Hanger(s)", because that term, (imo), is reserved for knives, guns, and swords, that were never intended to function as real tools.
 They are items strictly for decoration/conversation, but not made for actual use.
 All of my "Wall Queens" are as real as they look.
 But, they are "Queens" for being pampered as my collectibles/decor items.
 My collection, which I call my "Man Gadget Collection", is not only protected by glass covered displays and such, but also in a climate controlled environment, (air conditioned and dehumidified).